 Investigative Journalist, Presenter, Filmmaker

-Beyond her work in filmmaking, Juliana has created and produced the multi-award winning "Pirate Fishing - Interactive Investigation" and “Hacked” digital projects.
-She has also successfully applied for Google DNI funding to develop an open source chat-based storytelling tool with the Al Jazeera interactive team.
+Juliana loves story-telling and narratives in all forms and shapes.
+She has created and produced the multi-award winning "Pirate Fishing - Interactive Investigation" and “Hacked” digital projects and received Google DNI funding to develop an open source chat-based storytelling tool.
+More recently, in 2022 she won a grant to write a fictional TV series about the environmental movement in Germany, an ongoing project.

 RECENT FILMS & FAVOURITE PROJECTS